mrodalgaard/alfred-network-workflow/README.md

 ## Install

-Go to [Releases](https://github.com/mrodalgaard/alfred-network-workflow/releases).
-Under `assets` for the latest release download `Network.alfredworkflow`.
+Go to [Latest Release](https://github.com/mrodalgaard/alfred-network-workflow/releases/latest) and under `Assets` download `Network.alfredworkflow`.
 Once downloaded, double click the file and it will show up in Alfred.

 ## Usage